kov225/Projects/algorithmic-trading-research/README.md

 - Interpretable scoring frameworks aid reasoning and debugging
 - Research value lies as much in *process* as in outcomes

 ---

-## 🔮 Future Directions

-- Formal backtesting with transaction cost modeling
-- Extension to multiple equities
-- Statistical validation across regimes
-- Integration with probabilistic or reinforcement-based decision layers

----

-## 📖 Research Context

-This project was conducted as a ** research initiative** under Professor Bilal Khan.
-designed to deepen understanding of **market microstructure, price action, and systematic strategy development**.

-The repository intentionally preserves intermediate experiments to reflect the **true research process**, not just polished results.